 We engaged D. Boral Capital LLC to act as our exclusive Placement Agent to solicit offers to purchase the Securities offered by this prospectus on a reasonable best-efforts basis.
-Subject to the terms and conditions of the placement agency agreement dated December [\], 2024.
+Subject to the terms and conditions of the placement agency agreement dated January 3, 2025.
 The Placement Agent is not purchasing or selling any of the Securities offered by this prospectus, nor is it required to arrange the purchase or sale of any specific number or dollar amount of Securities, but has agreed to use its reasonable best efforts to arrange for the sale of the Securities offered hereby.
 Therefore, we may not sell the entire amount of Securities offered pursuant to this prospectus.
 The Placement Agent may engage one or more sub-placement agents or selected dealers to assist with the offering.
-[We will enter into a securities purchase agreement directly with certain investors, at the investor's option, who purchase of our Securities in this offering].
+We will enter into a securities purchase agreement directly with certain investors, at the investor's option, who purchase our Securities in this offering.
+Investors who do not enter into a securities purchase agreement shall rely solely on this prospectus and the documents incorporated by reference herein in connection with the purchase of our Securities in this offering.
 In addition to rights and remedies available to all purchasers in this offering under federal securities and state law, the investors which enter into a securities purchase agreement will also be able to bring claims of breach of contract against us.
-The ability to pursue a claim for breach of contract is material to larger purchasers in this offering as a means to enforce the following covenants uniquely available to them under the securities purchase agreement: (i) a covenant to not enter into any equity financings for 30 days following the closing of the offering, subject to certain exceptions; and (ii) a covenant to not enter into any equity financings for 30 days following the closing of the offering, subject to certain exceptions, and (ii) a covenant to not enter into any equity financings for 30 days from closing of the offering, subject to certain exceptions.
+The ability to pursue a claim for breach of contract is material to larger purchasers in this offering as a means to enforce the following covenants uniquely available to them under the securities purchase agreement: (i) a covenant to not enter into variable rate financings for a period of 30 days following the closing of the offering, subject to certain exceptions; and (ii) a covenant to not enter into any equity financings for 30 days from closing of the offering, subject to certain exceptions.
 The Placement Agent may engage one or more sub-agents or selected dealers in connection with the offering.